uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 In addition, bullies might simply seek a measure of sadistic satisfaction from beating those who were weaker.
 Bullies operated individually or in groups.
 Such groups were often formed initially as a defensive response to the level of violence within the school, but, over time, would take on their own offensive characteristics.
-Sometimes, such groups not only focused their anger and/or frustration on other students, but also sought to disrupt<!--x-->
-the general operation of the school.
+Sometimes, such groups not only focused their anger and/or frustration on other students, but also sought to disrupt <!-- page 117 -->the general operation of the school.
 The fact that Catholic and Protestant church leaders continued to disparage one another’s religions throughout this period meant that conflicts between students could also take on religious overtones, particularly in communities with more than one residential school, such as Inuvik in the Northwest Territories.

 Student victimization of students was an element of the broader abusive and coercive nature of the residential school system.